-In May of 2018, Delaware became one of the 17 states in which sports betting is legal.
+Sports betting is legal in Delaware and it has been legal since PASPA was repealed in May, 2018.
+Delaware became one of the several states in which sports betting is allowed.
 While online sports betting is also legal, it is currently not offered until the Delaware Lottery starts issuing regulations.
 Read more below.

 There are only three land-based sportsbooks in Delaware.
 However, because of the size of the state, a legal sports betting facility is no more than a few hours away no matter which direction you’re coming from.
 Sports gambling is currently available at:

 - Delaware Park Casino

 - Dover Downs Hotel & Casino

 - Murphy’s Race and Sports Book at the Harrington Raceway and Casino

 The second state to enter the US sports betting market

 Delaware made a name for itself as the first state to begin accepting bets on single-game competitions at casinos and tracks after the US Supreme Court lifted the ban on sports betting in the U.S. in May of 2018.